 Edit a page title in WordPress

-Simply go to Pages on the left-hand menu within WordPress.
+- Go to Pages on the left-hand menu, within WordPress.

-Once on the Pages screen, you can hover over any page and click Quick Edit.
+- On the Pages screen, hover over any page and click Quick Edit.

-The Title field contains the text that is (normally) used as the heading 1 (H1) tag at the top of any page or post.
-Change this to change the title of the page.
+- Normally, the title field contains the text used as the heading 1 (H1) tag.
+Change the title of the page here.

-A URL is the full domain name, parent category and title of the page that you see in the browser address bar as you move through a website.
+A URL is the entire domain name, parent category and name of the page.
+You’ll see the URL in a browser address bar; they change as you move through a website.

 Creating a title and a slug

-When a WordPress page or post is created, the original title of the page becomes the slug.
-Unless the creator changes that.
+When you create a WordPress page or post, the original title of the page becomes the slug.
+However, you can edit the slug.

 Pretty permalinks in WordPress

-Cautions to take when editing a slug in WordPress
+Cautions to take when you edit the slug in WordPress

 - Create dud links on the website or blog.

-- Send search engine listings to 404 error page.
+- Send search engine listings to the 404 error page.

 - Cause backlinks to no longer work.

-Follow these steps very carefully and have a redirect plugin in place – covered at the end of this post.
+Follow these steps very carefully and have a redirect plugin in place, which I go over at the end of this post.